When is Open Enrollment for ObamaCare, Medicaid, Medicare, and Other Insurance Types?

 You may qualify for a special enrollment period of 60 days following certain life events that involve a change in family status (for example, marriage or birth of a child) or loss of other health coverage.

-If you don’t have a special enrollment period, you can’t buy insurance inside or outside the Marketplace until the next open enrollment period.
+You can’t buy insurance inside or outside the Marketplace until the next open enrollment period unless you qualify for a special enrollment period.
 Job-based plans generally allow special enrollment periods of 30 days.

 ObamaCare Qualifying Events

 The following life events will generally qualify you for a special enrollment period under ObamaCare.

 - Adopting or giving birth to a child